himanshunete/AddressBook/README.md

-This Project is about to create an Address Book
+This Project is for to create an Address Book